Monnify/monnify-python/docs/monnify/base/index.md

         Exception: A general exception

     Returns:
-        tuple: API status code, and a json response
+        tuple: API status code and a json response

 `do_post(self: object, url_path: str, data: dict, authorization: str = None) ‑> tuple`
 :   A low level POST request to the Monnify API